omaid222/CollegeExpenses/README.md

-# FinalGUIWeightGainCalculator
+# CollegeExpenses
-This GUI takes several user inputs and in return tells you how many calories you need in a day to gain weight
+This program takes user input and tells you how much you're spending as a College Student